backstage-technical-services/hub/docs/contributing/Developing.md

    * On Linux, it's likely `jq` is available from your package manager
    * If all else fails, you can [download it][jq]

+6. Ensure you have an SSH key added to GitHub

+   > You can follow [this guide][ssh-create] to create an SSH key if you
+   > do not already have one, and [this guide][ssh-github] to add it to
+   > your GitHub account.

+7. Ensure you have a GPG key for signing commits
+   * Follow [this guide][gpg-create] to create a new GPG key.
+Make sure it is RSA 4096.
+   * Follow [this guide][gpg-github] to add it to GitHub
+   * You can sign a commit by using the `-S` flag
+   * You can configure git sign all commits for the current repository with

+     ```sh
+     $ git config commit.gpgsign true
+     ```
+   * You can configure git to sign all commits for all repositories with

+     ```sh
+     $ git config --global commit.gpgsign true
+     ```

+8. Make sure you have an account in our nonprod [Keycloak](../Our%20Tools.md#keycloak) realm.
+You can ask in Slack if you're not sure.

 ## Getting started

 To make getting started easier, and to help ensure everyone is following